veeshanr/veeshanr.github.io/pages/research.md

 Although primarily trained as an applied micro-economist, my research frequently traverses into the interdisciplinary territory.
 My core research interests lie in the environmental and developmental issues facing vulnerable populations.
 Below is a preview of my past and current research:

+1. Rayamajhee V, Joshi A, Economic trade-offs between hydroelectricity production and environmental
+externalities: A case for local externality mitigation fund, Renewable Energy (2018), doi: 10.1016/j.renene.2018.06.009.
+2. “Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.” (with Alok K. Bohara) [Under Review]
-1. “Do voluntary associations reduce hunger?
+3. “Do voluntary associations reduce hunger?
 An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.” with Alok K. Bohara [Under Review]
-2. “An Iron Triangle ROI Model for Healthcare.” with D. van der Goes, N. Edwardson [Revise& Resubmit in ClinicoEconomics and Outcomes Research] .
+4. “An Iron Triangle ROI Model for Healthcare.” with D. van der Goes, N. Edwardson [Revise& Resubmit in ClinicoEconomics and Outcomes Research] .
-3. “Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund.” with Aakrit Joshi [Revision submitted: Renewable Energy]

 Papers nearing completion/Working Papers: